A9 TV

 A9 TV was a Turkish television station that started broadcasting on March 21, 2011 via Turksat satellite television channel broadcasting.
 Much of the programming includes religious and English language content, with an emphasis on creationism over evolution and Darwinism.
 A substantial amount of content features Islamic creationist and cult leader Adnan Oktar (also known as Harun Yahya).
 In 2018, the channel was fined several times by the country's broadcasting regulator Radio and Television Supreme Council (RTÜK).

+A9 TV was shut down after its founder, Adnan Oktar, was convicted of ten distinct charges, including leading a criminal gang, rape, engaging in political and military espionage, blackmail, sexual abuse of minors and causing torment.